durkdev/DROP/DOCS/DESIGN/honour_project.md

 ruling: a decision by a player about rules of the game that gets recorded

+journal:  a "black box" system that records the players actions and rulings

+gazette: a system that publishes the adventures of other player characters so
+    that they can be reviewed and discussed

+# Play proposition
+This is what it should be like to play the minimal implementation of this game
+now:
+1. Log in through the webclient.
+Create a player character by choosing a name.
+1. Arrive in a lobby room.
+  1. help/intro information
+  1. read the "gazette"
+  1. enter the dungeon
+1. There is an exit from the lobby to enter a dungeon.
+1. The Dungeon is a series of rooms, some contain objects.
+Some objects are obstacles.
+The player can navigate through the rooms, pick up or interact with the objects and engage with obstacles.
+The final "obstacle" is the task of returning home.
+(To the lobby for now)
+1. Interactions:
+    An obstacle is interacted with when the player runs a command.

 # Minimum Requirements
 0. A prompt to guide players when making rulings
 0. A journal to record these rulings